 The Ripple Effect is given to the employee who is truly passionate about giving back and encompasses “No one can help everyone, but everyone can help someone”.
 For every hour that the employee volunteers, they are entered into the drawing for this award.

-Thank you, Ashley, for the hard work that you do for our community.
-We appreciate you being part of the GRFCU team!
+Thank you, Heather, for the hard work that you do for our community.

 What do you enjoy most about being a volunteer?